Customer Service Cashier Resume Example

 You want your skills section to grab attention fast.
 I always list cash handling, POS systems, and customer service right at the top.

 Don’t forget inventory management, basic math, and attention to detail.
-These skills show you can handle both the register and the retail side of things.
+These skills show you can handle both the register and the retail side of things, which are also important to mention in a retail cashier cover letter.

 If you’re bilingual or know safety protocols, mention it.
 Hiring managers notice these.
 A clear list of key skills helps your resume stand out every time.